 I make a living as a surf instructor.
 The job has been hugely affected by the pandemic.
 If in normal conditions, buying equipment would have been difficult, nowadays it is impossible.

 The other day, when my big board broke, I had no alternative other than to ask for help, to replace it.
 So, a friend of mine, Rodrigo Mattos from Miyabi Sushi here in Ericeira, stepped in and made a contribution to help with the board.
 In return, I will help him with marketing his restaurant as much as I can.
 If you’ve not been, you should definitely go!

 I am aiming to find mutually beneficial partnerships.
 You help me to get the equipment I need and I help you with marketing.
 I am doing my best to learn, this is something new to me.

 Do you have a team?
 How do you keep safe surfing big waves?

 I have a group of friends locally who are really into surfing big waves.
-My boss, Joana, an Italian, a Hawaiian, a Portuguese and a guy from the Chech Republic.
+My boss, Joana, an Italian, a Hawaiian, a Portuguese, and a guy from the Chech Republic.
 When it’s on, most of the group will be there.
 We look out for each other.
 There’s a Whatsapp group we use to exchange information and to let each other know when we’re going.
-Obviously, nobody likes to surf these waves alone.
+Nobody likes to surf these waves alone.

 Everybody talks about the big waves in Nazaré.
 What are the possibilities for big waves in Ericeira?
 And what is the difference between them?